Olf0/sfos-upgrade/README.md

   Emits a brief usage description.

 When an upgrade succeeded, reboot and do not miss to run **post_sfos-upgrade** (as root) then!
-Not running it will result in the huge upgrade log files (containing many duplicate entries) and may result in RPMs failing to install ("unmet dependency" / "Fatal error: nothing provides X needed by Y" errors) plus annoying notifications from the store-client that an upgrade to the installed version is available.
+Not running it will result in the huge upgrade log files (containing many duplicate entries) and may result (as any SFOS upgrade at the command line without cleaning up afterwards) in RPMs failing to install ("unmet dependency" / "Fatal error: nothing provides X needed by Y" errors) plus annoying notifications from the store-client that an upgrade to the installed version is available.

 Logs are originally written to `/var/log/systemupdate_*.log-dupes.txt` and tidied by **tidy_log-dupes** (which is called by **post_sfos-upgrade**) to `/var/log/systemupdate_*.log.txt`.<br />
 <br />